Post-Baccalaureate Certificate Program in Classics

 Tuition and Fees

-Enrollment is through the Open Campus Program administered by UC Davis Extension.
-For fees and enrollment information, please see their informational booklet.
-The 2012-2013 fee structure charges approximately $1200 per 4-unit course (i.e., approximately $300 per credit hour).
-This is on top of the $45 application fee.
+Enrollment is through Open Campus Program https://cpe.ucdavis.edu/open-campus administered by UC Davis Continuing and Professional Education.
+For fees, enrollment, and general information, please visit https://cpe.ucdavis.edu/open-campus/general-information .
+The 2019-2020 per-unit enrollement fee is $300 per academic unit.
+This is on top of the $125 application fee.
 Fees cover instruction and some library privileges.

-UC Davis Extension can provide information on continuing education loan programs.
-Please see the information under Student Services, Loan Information.
+UC Davis Continuing and Professional Education can provide information on continuing education loan programs.
+Please see the information under Student Services, financing your education https://cpe.ucdavis.edu/student-services/financing-your-education.
 Post-Baccalaureate students may also be eligible for employment as readers in undergraduate Classics courses.

-Congratulations to Oana, Katie, and Colette on completing your Post-Baccalaureate Certificate in Classics!
+Congratulations to Naida Nooristani, Caty Movich, and CW Wilkinson on completing your Post-Baccalaureate Certificate in Classics!

-Students who have recently completed the Post-Baccalaureate Certificate have had great success in being admitted to graduate programs at internationally known institutions, including UCLA, the University of Virginia, the University of Michigan, and Brown University.
+Students who have recently completed the Post-Baccalaureate Certificate have had great success in being admitted to graduate programs at internationally known institutions, including UCLA, the University of Virginia, the University of Michigan, Brown University and the University of Georgia.